Barry McWilliams - Pastoral experience: 1975 - 2005

 and discouraging experiences, we moved to Everett, Wa. in the Summer of

-1979 where I took on secular employment in which I have continued for 25
+1979 where I took on secular employment in which I continued for 37

 - From Summer, 1979 to the Spring of 1992, as first a borrowed elder and then, after 1982, as an Associate Pastor of Lake Stevens Presbyterian Church.

 - Preaching occasionally, at least monthly from 1991.